Joe Biden to tell Liz Truss to negotiate with EU over NI protocol

 The prime minister's acknowledgement that a UK-US trade deal was a long way off has been interpreted as an attempt to neutralise suggestions from the White House that her stance on the protocol could scupper any deal, says the BBC's political editor Chris Mason.

-Other differences between the two leaders' outlooks came into sharp relief on Tuesday when Mr Biden tweeted that he was "sick and tired of trickle-down economics" - the theory that cutting taxes for businesses and wealthy people will benefit poorer workers as money makes its way through the economy.
+Other differences between the two leaders were highlighted on Tuesday when Mr Biden tweeted that he was "sick and tired of trickle-down economics" - the theory that cutting taxes for businesses and wealthy people will benefit poorer workers as money makes its way through the economy.

 Although apparently not intended as a criticism of Ms Truss, the comment underlines the political differences between the two leaders ahead of their meeting.
 The prime minister's official spokesman called it "ludicrous" to suggest Mr Biden was referring to Ms Truss in his tweet.